This Cherry Pie is an all American classic! Absolutely packed with delicious fresh cherries, this cherry pie recipe is the epitome of summer.

 I’ll admit that I may have or may have not sang Cherry Pie by Warrant the entire time I made this pie.
-I couldn’t help myself, it needed to be done.
+I couldn’t help myself, it needed to be done. 😆

-Do you know how time consuming it is to hand remove the stones from 2 large punnets of cherries?
-I tried to put a X in the cherries and remove the stone that way but that didn’t work out so well so I had to do it the peach way but halfing the cherries and removing the stones.
-It took forever-shire.
+Do you know how time consuming it is to hand remove the pits from 2 large punnets of cherries?
+I tried to put a X in the cherries and remove the stone that way but that didn’t work out so well so I had to do it the peach way but halving the cherries and removing the pits.
+It took foreverrrrrrr!

 I’ve never made a cherry pie before, [don’t faint now] so I thought I’d do a little research on it.
 I was quite surprised what I found.
 Apparently the ability to make cherry pie was once the test of an American girl’s suitability as a wife.
 Can you believe that?
-I’m going to guess that I pass the test being stood there for ages stoning those cherries! *hint hint* (if you’re reading my dear giant man-baby.)
+In fact, I can believe that.
+My arthritic wrists are screaming! 😆

 I would have preferred to have made my cherry pie in an enamel pie dish but that’s still on my purchase/Santa list so to compromise, I decided to do a deep dish version instead with extra cherries.

 I’m lovin’ this all American classic.
-I’m picturing myself in an all-American retro diner with a huge glass of malt milkshake, red gingham tablecloth and of course this classic cherry pie.
-Perhaps it might’ve been served by the famous waitress, “Flo”, too!
+I’m picturing myself in an all-American retro diner with a huge glass of malt milkshake on a table with red gingham tablecloth, and of course this classic cherry pie with a nice blob of vanilla ice cream.

-Prep Time: 20 mins
+Prep Time: 20 minutes

-Cook Time: 30-35 mins
+Cook Time: 30 minutes

-Yield: 23cm pie
+Yield: 9-inch pie

-- 150g unsalted butter, cubed, plus extra for greasing
+- 150g unsalted butter, cold and cubed

-- 100g golden caster/super-fine sugar
+- 75g golden caster (super-fine) sugar

 - 1 large egg yolk

-- 1 tbsp cornflour/corn starch
+- 1 tbsp cornflour (cornstarch)

 - 1 pinch ground cinnamon

-- 500g cherries, stoned
+- 500g cherries, pitted